rodrigo-galba/fibonacci-api/pipeline/README.md

 All the commands and related settings are placed in `buildspec.yml` file.

-1. Create build project called `Fibonacci-Staging` using following configuration:
+Create build project called `Fibonacci-Production` using following configuration:
   - Source
     - provider: CodeCommit
     - Primary repository: FibonacciApp